-- In addition, we can apply regularizers - > E.g., an L2 regularizer
+- In addition, we can apply regularizers - E.g., an L2 regularizer

-- This is known as weight decay in Neural Networks. - > We can also apply other regularizers, e.g. L1 $\Rightarrow$ sparsity - Since Neural Networks often have many parameters, regularization becomes very important in practice. - More complex regularization techniques exist (and are an active field of research)
+- > This is known as weight decay in Neural Networks. - We can also apply other regularizers, e.g. L1 ⇒ sparsity - Since Neural Networks often have many parameters, regularization becomes very important in practice. - We will see more complex regularization techniques later on...